AL1ve1T/weeny/README.md

 Self-developing proxy server

 ## Set-Up for development
-1. docker pull rikorose/gcc-cmake
+First update all submodules with:

+1. `git submodule update --init --recursive`

+Then pull proper docker image

+2. `docker pull rikorose/gcc-cmake`

+and run container with your repo mapped in it

-2. docker run -it -v $(pwd):/usr/weeny rikorose/gcc-cmake bash
+3. `docker run -it -v $(pwd):/usr/weeny rikorose/gcc-cmake bash`

 ### Make builds with following shell scripts:
 1. build-debug.sh